 - 4 eggs

-- 1 teaspoon fresh pesto (I used some leftover basil & kale pesto - yum!)
+- 1 teaspoon fresh pesto (we like basil pesto or arugula pesto here!)

 - salt and pepper to taste

 - Place sliced bread in a single layer on baking sheet and drizzle with olive oil.
-Bake at 375 for 8-12 minutes, until bread is lightly toasted.
+Bake at 375° Fahrenheit for 8-12 minutes, until bread is lightly toasted.
 (Note: If you're short on time, you can skip this step and toast your bread in a regular toaster).

 - While bread is toasting, make the eggs.
-Combine eggs, pesto, milk, and a dash of salt and pepper in a small bowl and whisk to combine.
-Scramble egg mixture in a small skillet over medium heat and set aside.
+Combine eggs, pesto, milk, salt, and pepper in a small bowl and whisk to combine.

 - When bread is toasted, you're ready to assemble!
-Spread each piece of toast with a layer of goat cheese, then follow with a layer of scrambled eggs and top with tomato mixture.
-Garnish with extra chopped fresh basil and a pinch of fresh cracked pepper, and a generous pinch of fresh basil.
+Spread each piece of toast with a layer of goat cheese, then follow with a layer of scrambled eggs.
+Top with a handful of fresh tomatoes, a pinch of fresh cracked pepper, and a generous pinch of fresh basil.
 Serve immediately.

 Additions and Substitutions.
 Use whipped goat cheese, whipped feta cheese, or cream cheese in place of the goat cheese.
 Add crispy bacon, prosciutto, or breakfast sausage for extra protein.
 Add avocado, roasted red pepper, sautéed mushrooms, caramelized onions, or fresh greens like spinach and arugula to make this a bit heartier.
 Finish with a drizzle of balsamic glaze, a few drops of hot sauce, or a sprinkle of flakey sea salt if you like.

 If you’re short on time, swap the scrambled eggs for quick fried eggs and toast the bread slices in the toaster instead of the oven.